The Digital HR Revolution

 Transactional and administrate human resources has changed in recent years.
 With a heavy dependence on dot coms, tech systems and all manner of electronic communication techniques, the digital HR revolution is here, and it’s changing the way we work.

-Today’s fresh-faced and newly hired HR professionals are looking at the industry with Google glasses, having grown up with technology, social media and programming systems.
+Today’s fresh-faced and newly hired people professionals are looking at the industry with Google glasses, having grown up with technology, social media and programming systems.
 As the high tech world infiltrates more of the traditional HR processes, departments are advancing at a rapid pace, transforming the way we connect with candidates, employees and each other.

 The 24/7 workplace environment